 Ready to Help Whenever You Need Us

 We know who to talk to, where to find answers, and what steps you need to take.
-Let us put our 30 years of experience to work for you.
+Let us put our more than 40 years of experience to work for you.

 Hundreds of military personnel may have been knowingly exposed to a cancer-causing agent, sodium dichromate, by defense contractor KBR while guarding the firm’s contract workers who were restoring the Qarmat Ali Water Plant in southern Iraq during 2003.
 Sodium dichromate is an orange sand-like chemical used to prevent rust on metal pipes.
 At the Qarmat Ali plant, it was seen on the ground and detected in the air.